lukemccarvill/LED-Globe-Project/README.md

 *This v2 branch was created to test using the [Nighttime Lights](https://eogdata.mines.edu/products/dmsp/) raster rather than a population density raster.
 The project is otherwise the same as the Master branch.*
-🟢*Edits have been marked with this green dot* .
+🟢  Edits have been marked with this green dot.

 # Project Overview